 SFEMS has issued a request for proposals for individuals and ensembles interested in appearing on the 2020-2021 concert series.

-Proposals should be sent electronically to the Concert Committee, in the care of Committee Chair Bill Stewart, using the Concert Proposal Submission Form available online.
-The deadline for receiving concert proposals for the 2019–20 season is 11:59 p.m.
+Proposals should be sent electronically to the Concert Committee, in the care of Committee Chair Bill Stewart, using the online Concert Proposal Submission Form.
+The deadline for receiving concert proposals for the 2019–20 season was 11:59 p.m.
 PST on Friday, November 1, 2019.